navigation bar

 Reviewer's comments

-While offering little to no whitewater adventures, this section of the Spring River is still a beautiful and exciting place to paddle.
+While offering little to no major whitewater adventures this section of the Spring River is still a beautiful and exciting place to paddle.
+Ledge drops similar to the reach above, though fewer in number, attest to the flattening of the river in this area.
 Its generally remote nature, surrounded by spectacular scenery, wildlife, birds and fish life makes paddling here a true pleasure.
 Best of all, its year-round nature allows paddlers to enjoy this stream almost anytime they are capable of handling whatever Mother Nature throws at them.
 The water is cold, and preparations should be made for that, especially if there is the chance of an unplanned swim.
 A camera would be very appropriate for trips on this section, as well as the rest of the Spring River.
 It's a little off the beaten path, but that keeps it from being a county fair atmosphere.
-There will still be plenty of other paddlers joining you most of the time on trips here.
+There may still be some other paddlers joining you on trips here in susmmer months.

 Technical Data